richbighouse/WhoToFollow498/README.md

 $ python generate.py n f > yourfile.txt
 Where n is the number of users and f is the maximum number of followers per user.

+6. Run the following commands to start dfs and yarn:
+$ start-dfs.sh
+$ start-yarn.sh

+7. To run the program locally, run the following command:
+$ hadoop jar whotofollow.jar WhoToFollow file://your/path/to/input.txt file://your/path/to/non/yet/existing/directory

+8. To run the program from your hdfs, run the following command:
+$ hadoop jar whotofollow.jar WhoToFollow input.txt output